ZetaVII/Task-Manager-App/README.md

 * Create new user account
 * Ensure that user is able to log in
 * Ensure user is able to access pages
-* Ensure user is able to log out
+* Ensure user log out is successful

 ### Create new task